progit/progit/es-es/02-git-basics/01-chapter2.markdown

 > Git figures out that it’s a rename implicitly, so it doesn’t matter if you rename a file that way or with the `mv` command.
 The only real difference is that `mv` is one command instead of three — it’s a convenience function.
 More important, you can use any tool you like to rename a file, and address the add/rm later, before you commit.

+## Viendo el histórico de confirmaciones ##

-## Viewing the Commit History ##
+> Viewing the Commit History

+Después de haber hecho varias confirmaciones, o si has clonado un repositorio que ya tenía un histórico de confirmaciones, probablemente quieras mirar atrás para ver qué modificaciones se han llevado a cabo.
+La herramienta más básica y potente para hacer esto es el comando `git log`.

-After you have created several commits, or if you have cloned a repository with an existing commit history, you’ll probably want to look back to see what has happened.
+> After you have created several commits, or if you have cloned a repository with an existing commit history, you’ll probably want to look back to see what has happened.
 The most basic and powerful tool to do this is the `git log` command.

+Estos ejemplos usan un proyecto muy sencillo llamado simplegit que suelo usar para hacer demostraciones.
+Para clonar el proyecto, ejecuta:

-These examples use a very simple project called simplegit that I often use for demonstrations.
+> These examples use a very simple project called simplegit that I often use for demonstrations.
 To get the project, run

 	git clone git://github.com/schacon/simplegit-progit.git

+Cuando ejecutes `git log` sobre este proyecto, deberías ver una salida similar a esta:

-When you run `git log` in this project, you should get output that looks something like this:
+> When you run `git log` in this project, you should get output that looks something like this:

 	$ git log
 	commit ca82a6dff817ec66f44342007202690a93763949